Lisa-Floading/Kickstarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis of Kickstarter data to uncover trends.
+Performing analysis of Kickstarter data to uncover trends with VBA.
 ## Insights
 The key to a good Kickstarter campaign is the goal.
 In analyzing several thousand crowdfunding projects, it appears that failed Kickstarter campaigns have much higher goals than successful ones.
 Your goal is about twice what an average successful Kickstarter campaign sets as its goal.
 ### Recommendations